tekosulaiman/tekosulaiman.site/content/posts/why-documentation-matters-in-application-development.md

 Summary: Exploring the importance of documentation, its audience, and practical approaches for API and frontend teams.
 Date: 2025-11-06
 Category: Documentation
-Tags: documentation, API, technical writing, Swagger, Postman
+Tags: [documentation, api, technical-writing, swagger, postman]
 Author: Teko Sulaiman
 schema:
   - breadcrumb